TheDelali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines - This displays the first 10 lines of /etc/passwd.
 6-third_line - This displays the third line of the file iacta.
 7-file - This creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School.
+8-cwd_state - This writes into the file ls_cwd_content the result of the command ls -la.